BrookJeynes/BrookJeynes/README.md

-### Hey I'm Brook :)
+### Hey I'm Brook Jeynes

-## I'm a student studying Computer Science at QUT (Queensland University of Technology)
+## I'm a software engineer currently in my second year at QUT studying computer science.
 - I’m currently working on many uni related projects as well as home projects
-- I’m looking for jobs related to computer science, software development and quantum computation
+- I’m currently working at TestLab360 as a React Native and C#/Angular developer
 - Fun fact: I play guitar, banjo and piano in my spare time

 <br />